|

 Thus, if you have 3 children ages 5, 7 and 15, your total claim for the year would be limited to $18,000 ($8,000 + 2 x $5,000).
 See example below.
 Maximum Weekly Claim for Certain Child Care ExpensesThe maximum that can be claimed for expenses for a stay in a boarding school (other than education costs) or an overnight camp (including an overnight sports school) is the periodic child care expense amount, which is defined in ITA 63(3) as1/40th of the annual child care expense amount (basic limit, above):

 Form T778 Child Care Expenses includes the list of what is included in earned income.
 This measure is included in Bill C-30, Budget Amendment Act 2021, No. 1, which received Royal Assent June 29, 2021.
-Child Care Costs Deduction Example for 2015 or Later Tax Year
+Child Care Deduction Example

 |